English language requirements

 - You have recently achieved the required score in one of the English language tests accepted by the NMC.
 You must achieve the required score in each of the four skills of reading, writing, listening and speaking.

-- A recent pre-registration nursing or midwifery qualification which was taught and examined in English.
+- A pre-registration nurse, midwife or nursing associate qualification which was taught and examined in English.

-If you cannot send the evidence we request, or we are not satisfied with what you send us, we won’t be able to consider your application.
+If you cannot send the evidence we request, or we are not satisfied with what you send us, you will need to provide an alternative type of evidence such as a language test.